 Faculty members who are seeking reasonable accommodations in the workplace should submit an Accommodation Request Form from University Human Resources.
-The Office of Faculty Affairs in consultation with the ADA Coordinator is responsible for processing faculty accommodation requests and determining reasonable accommodations.
+The Office of Faculty Affairs in consultation with the ADA Specialist is responsible for processing faculty accommodation requests and determining reasonable accommodations.
 Faculty Affairs is responsible for documenting granted accommodations in an Accommodation Plan.
 A record of the Accommodation Plan shall be retained in the faculty member's departmental file and in Faculty Affairs.
 All supporting disability documentation shall be kept confidential and maintained by Faculty Affairs separately from the faculty member's other personnel records.

 - Accommodation Request.
 To receive an accommodation, a faculty member must obtain and complete an Accommodation Request Form from University Human Resources (UHR).
 The faculty member must document on the form the specific accommodation request and return it to Faculty Affairs.
 Additional supporting disability documentation may be requested when necessary.
 Completed forms should be emailed to email@example.com or sent by mail to: